St. Paul's Secondary School: Music

-SPSS possesses a wide range of musical groups, including the Junior and Intermediate Choirs, a Full Orchestra, as well as a String Orchestra and a Wind Band.
+The SPSS Symphony Orchestra was established in 2005 and has actively participated in various competitions in Hong Kong.
+It has won numerous awards, including second place at the Hong Kong Schools Music Festival (香港校際音樂節), the gold award in the Hong Kong Youth Music Interflows (香港青年音樂匯演), etc. The orchestra also performs at the school's annual concerts, open days and other events.
+In addition to the symphony orchestra, SPSS also has a wide range of musical groups, including the Junior and Intermediate Choirs, as well as a String Orchestra and a Wind Band.
 The School Intermediate Choir came first with 92 marks in this year's Schools Music Festival: Intermediate Girls Choir Competition Singing in Foreign Language Second Division.
 The School Junior Choir, out of 27 competitors, came second with 87 marks in this year's Schools Music Festival: Girls Choir Competition Singing in Foreign Language Second Division.

 Sports

 The School organizes a wide variety of sports teams, including Athletics, Basketball, Volleyball, Badminton, Table Tennis, National Dance, Fencing, Rope Skipping.
 The School is also actively participate in invitation competition organised by various school.